Course Title: Higher Certificate in Pharmacy Technician Studies

 Pharmacy technicians are essential to the effective, efficient and safe running of hospital pharmacy services.
 They work with pharmacists to manage the purchasing, storage, supply and distribution of medicines to all the wards and departments in the hospital, thereby ensuring patients receive the medicines they need during their hospital stay.
 They also work in the hospital’s aseptic compounding unit, preparing doses of medicines for patients.
 As hospital pharmacy services become more complex, the opportunities for pharmacy technicians are changing and expanding.
 Graduates from TU Dublin are consistently well prepared to work as pharmacy technicians and to contribute to the ongoing development of hospital pharmacy services.

-Applications for this course are made directly to the University, and not through the CAO.
-For further information on how to make an application, please visit our CAO Hub.
+Advanced Entry applications for this course are made via the CAO.
+For further information on how to make an Advanced Entry application, please visit our CAO Hub.

 Finding the TU657 course is what gave me the push to pursue a career as a Pharmacy Technician.
 If this one-year programme had not been an option, I would not be a qualified Pharmacy Technician today.
 I decided to leave my full-time job in the pharmaceutical industry to take one year out to study, if it had have been the usual 2 years, this would not have been possible for me.
 Many of the lecturers were Pharmacists which was a plus as they were very helpful.
 I can’t recommend this course enough, if the criteria is right for you, either as a stepping stone in your career or to get you where you want to be as a Pharmacy Technician.
 I am now currently working in St. James’ Hospital as a Pharmacy Technician; this is also where I completed my work placement.